agsb/minute/README.md

 ![image](https://github.com/agsb/minute/blob/main/minimal-9x9-split.png)

 There are two keys for each finger, except for pinkys.
-Scanned using two lines and three rows, as bidirecional inputs.

 # What keys ?